stud131/docs-monaca/content/products_guide/monaca_ide/deploy/appstore/itunes_connect.en.md

 ---
-title: iTunes Connect Guide
+title: App Store Connect Guide
 weight: 10
 aliases: /en/monaca_ide/manual/deploy/appstore/app_submission
 ---

-This document describes how to use iTunes Connect to submit an app for distribution through the App Store.
+This document describes how to use App Store Connect to submit an app for distribution through the App Store.

 ## Prerequisite